 Public transportation is not readily available in this area and the average commute time to work could also be longer than the national average.

-Bethlehem, Pennsylvania is a mid-sized city with a population of 75,571 people.
-In Bethlehem, there are 3,953 people per square mile, which is well above the national population density average.
-If we take a look at the last Census, the vast majority of the population falls within one racial group (73% White).
-Given that fact, Bethlehem could be considered less diverse than other cities.
+Bethlehem is a mid-sized city located in the state of Pennsylvania.
+The city has a population of 77,503 inhabitants.
+With a population density of 4,057 people per square mile, Bethlehem is well above the nation's average density level.
+The majority of Bethlehem residents report their race to be White; this is followed by Black and Asian.
 Additionally, more than a quarter of the population of Bethlehem are of Hispanic or Latino origin, and 20% of the population also speak Spanish.
-All the single ladies and all the single fellas might want to take notice as only 44% of the Bethlehem population is married.
+Bethlehem is very likely to be a great place to live for singles as only 44%, of the population (over fifteen) are classified as married.
 The average American spends about 26 minutes on their one way commute to work each day.
 Lower travel times can increase overall happiness and allow for more time to be spent with family and friends.
 While living in Bethlehem, your commute times will be about average, with a one way commute time of 23 minutes.

 For home buyers, real estate will be the largest purchase they will ever make and it will also be their most valuable asset.
 For renters, the monthly rent paid on their Bethlehem apartments will most likely be their largest expense.
 Based on tangible metrics like home and rental affordability and appreciation rates, housing in this area has received a score that is well above the average of every other US city.
 A thriving real estate market can also generate strong local economic activity and job creation.

-Being close to public transit, grocery stores, parks and other conveniences are all important when weighing your options for a new home in Bethlehem.
-Before you determine if any of these amenities are available in the area, you will also want to know if the real estate prices in Bethlehem are affordable.
-Median real estate prices in Bethlehem come in at $175,600, which is 4.7% higher than the Pennsylvania average.
+Certain items on your wish list like shopping, restaurants, nightlife, parks and proximity to public transportation are all important things to look for.
+Having said that, perhaps the most important metric to consider when contemplating a move to Bethlehem is real estate affordability.
+Median real estate prices in Bethlehem come in at $312,242, which is 5.4% higher than the Pennsylvania average.
 The home price to income ratio compares the median home prices to the median household income.
-In Bethlehem, the home price to income ratio is 3.1, which is 0% lower than the Pennsylvania average.
+In Bethlehem, the home price to income ratio is 3.7, which is 0% lower than the Pennsylvania average.